calvinwkl/swift-xcode-starter/README.md

 # Xcode Starter Guide ![Swift](http://img.shields.io/badge/swift-4.0-brightgreen.svg)

-This repository includes the Xcode project illustrated in below.
+This repository is for the Medium stories below.

 - [Xcode Starter Guide (1) - Learn How To Use Xcode](https://medium.com/p/7b852a4619ba)